 It is easy to forget, as one strolls through the Italian Garden, that Maymont is a public space.
 The garden is magnificent—featuring exquisite stonework, statuary, gazebos, fountains and, of course, beautiful flowers, shrubs and trees.
 The Victorian garden is far better suited to an exclusive mansion than to a public space.
 And yet, during its unique existence, Maymont has been both—a private estate joyously thrust open to the public through the generosity of its owners.
-Watch a video and view a photo gallery of images compiled for the Italian Garden’s 100th anniversary.
+Watch a video of the Italian Garden’s 100th anniversary.

 Major and Mrs. James H. Dooley originally commissioned Maymont’s gardens at the turn of the 20th century.
 The sweeping lawns that surround their mansion and the other estate buildings were landscaped in the English pastoral style.
 In contrast to this planned, naturalistic landscape was the formality of the Italian Garden.

 Noland and Baskervill of Richmond designed the Dooleys’ Italian Garden, using elements of the classical style developed in Italy in the 15th and 16th centuries as their model.
 In fact, their designs for the Cascade as well as the Fountain Court above the east entrance to the garden appear to have been patterned after similar features at the Villa Torlonia near Rome.
 Completed in 1910, the Italian Garden’s exquisite stonework is Petersburg granite, and remains unmatched by any other public garden.